zhangyi-he/GSD_OptimInterim/README.md

 # OptimInterim
-The source code is implemented for determining the optimal timing for interim analyses in group sequential trials, and the preprint has been published in medRxiv, available at .
+The source code is implemented for OptimInterim, which can determine the optimal timing for interim analyses in group sequential trials.
+The preprint has been published in medRxiv and is available at .

 ## Get Optimal Information Rates
 ### Description